algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

                 d[i][j] = min(d[i][j], d[i][k] + d[k][j]);
 ```

-This requires $O(n^3 \log n)$ operations, but if we do these two-edge relaxations in a particular order, we can do it with just one pass, which is known as the [Floyd-Warshall algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm):
+This requires $O(n^3 \log n)$ operations.
+If we do these two-edge relaxations in a particular order, we can do it with just one pass, which is known as the [Floyd-Warshall algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm):

 ```c++
 for (int k = 0; k < n; k++)